-\paragraph{Results.} Fig.~\ref{fig:strain} shows the frequency domain strain of three typical BNS systems with total gravitational mass of approximately $3 \,\rm M_{\odot}$ depicting the signal from a long-lived, delayed collapse, and prompt collapse remnant.
+Figure~\ref{fig:strain} shows the frequency domain strain of three typical BNS systems with total gravitational mass of approximately $3 \,\rm M_{\odot}$ depicting the signal from a long-lived, delayed collapse, and prompt collapse remnant.
 Both the long-lived remnant and the delayed collapse system have a characteristic $f_{\rm peak}$ at $\approx2.5$ kHz.
 The similarity of their post-merger power spectrum in this band ($f_M\in[2048,4096]$~Hz makes it difficult to determine if a system collapses to form a BH.
 However, the prompt collapse merger does not contain this spectral feature, and it can easily be distinguished in this canonical example.
-On the contrary, the delayed and prompt collapse remnants have excess signal power at higher frequencies of $f_H\in[4096,8192]$~Hz, while the long-lived remnant has none in this band, making it possible to decisively identify BH formation.
-In fact, the fundamental quasi-normal mode (QNM) frequency for the prompt collapse merger calculated using the remnant quantities at $\approx6.9$ kHz correlates well with the high frequency spectral feature seen in this case.
+On the contrary, the delayed and prompt collapse remnants have excess signal power at higher frequencies of $f_H\in[4096,8192]$~Hz, while the long-lived remnant has none in this band, making it possible to decisively identify BH formation in this example (see Appendix B, where an outlier case of a long-lived remnant with significant power in $f_H$ band is discussed.).
+In fact, the fundamental quasinormal mode (QNM) frequency for the prompt collapse merger calculated using the remnant quantities at $\approx6.9$ kHz correlates well with the high-frequency spectral feature seen in this case.
 We remark that such signal is expected to be present even if the remnant collapses with significant delay from merger \cite{Baiotti:2005vi, Baiotti:2007np}.